Save travel time and money when you attend the WomenTech Educators

 Females in STEM: Key Factors for Recruitment

-✓ Top 3 recruitment strategies and how to implement them
+✓ Top three recruitment strategies & how to put them to use

 ✓ How to adopt a program-wide “female friendly” recruitment approach